 "Rock icons have had a positive impact on my concept of the 'ideal' male body.
 Traditional patriarchal media taught me as a kid that being muscular was most desirable.
 However, artists such as Bowie, Lennon (see Two Virgins album cover), Dylan, Lou Reed, and others made being skinny, hairless, and toneless sexy.
 They were my first examples of bodies outside of the patriarchal ideal, and they gave me confidence that I could achieve the same desirability without having the same genetics and dedication to fitness as more traditional male sex symbols."

 "Recently, though, I've noticed some extra weight around my stomach—too many late-night milkshakes, I guess.
 It's made me wonder if other people look at me differently than they used to, and it's affected how freely I remove my shirt and even how I dress.
-This feeling, body self-consciousness, is totally foreign to me, and I find myself talking about it more than I expected with my close friends.
+This feeling, body self-consciousness, is admittedly foreign to me, and I find myself talking about it more than I expected with my close friends.
+I feel this cataclysmic, and quite honestly, really surprising concern for how I appear to others.